Angie484/skills-communicate-using-markdown/index.md

 # I added a picture
 # I added a header on line 7 and 12
 # I added js code
+# Added header on line 16 and a list